otobus/event_bus/README.md

 **`occurred_at` attribute**

-Optional, but good to have field for all events to track when the event occurred with unixtimestamp value.
+Optional, but good to have field for all events to track when the event occurred with unix timestamp value.
 The library does not automatically set this value since the value depends on the timing choice.

 **`ttl` attribute**